Analysis | Sen. Cassidy’s impeachment trial vote shows he might want to be a bipartisan dealmaker

 The Louisiana Republican Party on Tuesday rebuked Cassidy for his vote.

 Cassidy, 63, became a liver specialist after graduating from the Louisiana State University School of Medicine, eventually opening a community health clinic to help the uninsured in the Baton Rouge area.
-He won a House seat in 2008 and, in 2014, Cassidy defeated a veteran Democratic Senate incumbent as part of a GOP wave.
+He won a House seat in 2008, and in 2014 Cassidy defeated a veteran Democratic Senate incumbent as part of a GOP wave.

 Now, with a new six-year lease on his political life, Cassidy is starting to resemble a Republican version of John Breaux, a Louisiana Democrat who served three terms in the Senate and frequently angered both parties with his bipartisan dealmaking.

-Breaux, who retired in 2004, represents a bygone era when Senate leaders were much less powerful than the past decade, during which McConnell and his Democratic predecessor, Harry M. Reid (Nev.), consolidated power in the majority leader’s office.
+Breaux, who retired in 2004, represents a bygone era when Senate leaders were much less powerful than in the past decade, during which McConnell and his Democratic predecessor, Sen. Harry M. Reid of Nevada, consolidated power in the majority leader’s office.

 After helping force the December pandemic deal, Cassidy now sees an opportunity for the power dynamics to shift.